Exabyte-io/documentation/docs/data-on-disk/quotas.md

 ## Cluster Home directory

-The quota under the [home folders of the available clusters](directories.md#cluster-home) depends on the chosen [service level](../accounts/service-levels.md) for the account under consideration.

-For example, the "Promo", "Advanced" and "Pro" service levels have the storage quotas indicated [here](../pricing/service-levels.md) applied to them for storing data on the clusters.
+The quota under the [home folders of the available clusters](directories.md#cluster-home) depends on the [service level](../accounts/service-levels.md) associated with the account under consideration.
+For example, the "Promo", "Advanced" and "Pro" service levels have the storage quotas indicated [here](../pricing/service-levels.md).

 ## Shared Folders for Organizations

-The quota under the [shared folder](directories.md#shared-folders-for-organizations) available for [Organizations](../collaboration/organizations/overview.md) again depends on the precise [service level](../accounts/service-levels.md) being implemented on the corresponding Organizational account.

-For the "Enterprise" and "Enterprise-Extra" service levels which afford for the creation of Organizations, the storage quota is set to the values indicated [here](../pricing/service-levels.md).
+The quota under the [shared folder](directories.md#shared-folders-for-organizations) available for [Organizations](../collaboration/organizations/overview.md) again depends on the [service level](../accounts/service-levels.md) associated with the corresponding Organizational account.
+For the "Enterprise" and "Enterprise-Extra" service levels the storage quota is set to the values indicated [here](../pricing/service-levels.md).

 ## Dropbox Folder